jacklatrobe/SupervisorMCP/README.md

 ## Testing

-See [test-script.md](./test-script.md) for comprehensive test procedures covering all functionality.
+See [test-script.md](./test-script.md) for comprehensive test procedures covering all functionality - can be run by your coding agent as a "test-suite-lite" for the MCP server during development, or if you want a demonstration of it's capabilities.